alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 One option is to get a list of the URLs from the Internet Archive.
 The [archive_lister](https://github.com/rgarner/archive_lister) gem can do this for you.
-Sometimes the Internet Archive doesn't have any data, so try the domain name with `http` or `https`, or with/without the `www.`.
+Sometimes the Internet Archive doesn't have any data, so try the domain name with `http` or `https`, or with and without the `www.`.
-Sometimes it still won't have any data.

-An alternative would be to crawl the site with a crawler like [Anemone](https://github.com/chriskite/anemone), though for a large site this might take several hours.
-With Anemone running this will give you a list of URLs for a domain:
+An alternative is to crawl the site with a crawler like [Anemone](https://github.com/chriskite/anemone), though for a large site this might take several hours.
+This will give you a list of URLs for a domain:

 ```
 $ anemone url-list 'transitioning-site.gov.uk'